Ringier: Joint venture with Axel Springer in Central Europe

-On 23 March 2010, Ringier and the German media company Axel Springer SE announced their intention to form a joint venture headquartered in Zurich, with both companies holding 50%.
+In March 2010, Ringier and the German media company Axel Springer SE announced their intention to form a joint venture headquartered in Zurich, with both companies holding 50%.
 The joint venture was called Ringier Axel Springer Media AG.
 Axel Springer AG paid a contribution in cash of around €50 million and paid €125 million to compensate Ringier.
 The purpose of the joint venture was to combine all activities in Eastern Europe of the two companies inside one holding.
 Axel Springer AG brought the business of its subsidiaries in Poland, Czech Republic and Hungary, while Ringier brought its business in Serbia, Slovakia, Czech Republic and Hungary.
 The joint venture created one of the largest media companies in this sector of Europe, which became a market leader in tabloid newspapers and one of the largest providers in the magazine segment across the entire region.

 In 2021, Ringier acquired all of the shares of Axel Springer in Hungary, Serbia, Slovakia, and the Baltic states of Estonia, Latvia and Lithuania.
 In Slovakia, the company founder remained a minority shareholder.
 In the other countries, the Ringier Group holds 100% of the shares.

 Joint venture with Axel Springer in Switzerland

-On 1 January 2016, the Swiss joint venture Ringier Axel Springer Schweiz AG was founded together with Axel Springer.
+In January 2016, the Swiss joint venture Ringier Axel Springer Schweiz AG was founded together with Axel Springer.
 The media company's remit included both companies’ entire magazine portfolios in Switzerland as well as the Le Temps and Handelszeitung newspapers.

 In November 2020, the French-speaking Swiss newspaper Le Temps was sold to the Aventinus Foundation.
 At the end of 2023, Ringier AG acquired all shares in Ringier Axel Springer Schweiz AG from Axel Springer.